The best independent guide to Ericeira

 • Coastal villages and Mafra Palace (€70)

-Ericeira is also a popular location to learn to surf, and there are surf schools providing tuition or surf camps.
-Lessons for beginners start from €40 for a half-day tuition or there are weeklong surf camps.
-Some of the better surf schools in Ericeira include:
+Ericeira is also a popular location for learning to surf, with a variety of surf schools providing excellent tuition.
+Lessons for beginners start from €40 for a half-day tuition, or you can join week-long surf camps.
+Some of the best surf schools in Ericeira include:

 Ericeira Surf school: http://ericeirasurfschool.pt/